 6. Include a promotion.

-It is very smart to tie influencer marketing campaigns to promotions.
-Probably the easiest way to do this is by providing the influencers with a coupon code that they can share with their followers (and make sure you required them to mention the coupon code or promotion when they post).
+Tie your influencer campaigns to your Black Friday and other holiday promotions by providing influencers with a coupon code to share with their followers (and make sure you require them to mention the coupon code or promotion when they post).
+This can help improve your tracking and campaign insights.
+When creating your influencer promo, be sure to add some exclusivity.
+If you’re already running a 20% off campaign on your website, make your influencer promo code slightly different, for example: 20% off + a surprise gift.
+This makes it more exciting to share with their followers and feels more exclusive than your other sales.
 I also find that if you give a deadline for the promotion it creates more of a sense of urgency, which drives more conversions.
 For example, "you can get free shipping on all orders through the end of the month," or "Use coupon code HOLIDAY for 20% off through December 15th."

 7. Make it part of a multi-channel marketing approach.